5 Common Mistakes When Buying an Ice Hockey Stick

 Rule of thumb:

-Flex ≈ Body weight (kg)
+Flex ≈ body weight (kg)

-How to avoid the mistake
+How to avoid this mistake

 Choose a flex you can actually bend in-game – not just in the gym.